 In 2008, 40% of internet users were from Asia and 26% are from Europe.
-We predicted back then that within 5 years, roughly 75% of internet users will have a non-English native language and that non-English language web content will not keep pace with international user growth.
+We predicted back then that within 5 years, roughly 75% of internet users will have a non-English native language.
+We also predicted that non-English language web content will not keep pace with international user growth.
 In 2007, Asian content accounted for less than 15% of the total web content.

 Multilingual Organic Search

 Most users today, when searching for information or services online, either search the web in their native language or use English.
 First, they search in their native language for obvious reasons.
 After submitting the search, results can be limited and often do not lead to satisfactory information.
 So they try a search in English with their varying English skills.
 When they search in English, their search results are abundant but often confuse them.
 This is because many don’t have the adequate language skill to enter the correct keywords or to understand the found content.
 So they turn to Machine Translation to automatically translate content into their native language.

 Machine Translation Limitations

 Although Machine Translation can give users the gist of the meaning of the content, the quality is at times laughable, embarrassing or frustrating.
 Global corporations that offer English only content, are losing control over brand, image and messaging when they rely on inadequate machine translation technology to communicate with their international users, clients or prospects.